Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Algorithms

 which coincides with the bidual (dual of the dual) problem of \eqref{e:BQP}.
 Problem \eqref{e:opt_prob_QP_SDR} is a semidefinite program (SDP) and can be solved using an off-the-shelf interior-point method~\cite{ye1998interior}.

 It is immediate that a rank-one optimal solution $\bbB^*=\bbb^*(\bbb^*)^T$ of \eqref{e:opt_prob_QP_SDR} solves the original BQP as well; however, in general $\text{rank}(\bbB^*)\neq 1$.
 To generate a feasible solution of \eqref{e:BQP} from $\bbB^*$, we adopt the so-termed Gaussian randomization procedure~\cite{nesterov1998semidefinite,luo2010semidefinite}.
-Specifically, interpreting $\bbB^*$ as a covariance matrix we draw $L$ i.i.d. samples $\bbz_l \sim \ccalN(\bb0,\bbB^*)$ and form $\hbb_{l} := \text{sgn}(\bbz_{l})$, where sgn(.) is the element-wise sign function.
-The retained feasible solution corresponds to the best one among those $L$ generated, namely $\hbb_{l^*}$ where

-The overall procedure is tabulated under Algorithm \ref{A:SDR} and the quality of the rounded solutions is evaluated via computer simulations in Section \ref{S:Simulations}.
+The overall method is tabulated under Algorithm \ref{A:SDR} and the quality of the rounded solutions is evaluated via computer simulations in Section \ref{S:Simulations}.
 The computational complexity is discussed under Remark \ref{R:SDR_vs_PGD}.

-Interestingly, it is also possible to obtain theoretical approximation guarantees for the feasible solutions generated via the SDR scheme in Algorithm \ref{A:SDR}.
-We will leverage a result in~\cite{nesterov1998semidefinite} stated as Theorem \ref{theorem:approximation} below, which offers guarantees for an extension to the maximum cut problem~\cite{goemans1995improved}
+Interestingly, it possible to derive theoretical approximation guarantees for the feasible solutions generated via the SDR scheme in Algorithm \ref{A:SDR}. {Leveraging a result in~\cite{nesterov1998semidefinite}, a guarantee for the BQP \eqref{e:BQP} follows immediately.}